10 Ways to Help Others During COVID-19

 5. Use your expertise to help those looking for work.
 Whether you’re a great writer, an HR professional or have a knack for design, offer up free resume reviews or interview tips through your social media channels.

-6. If you aren’t comfortable volunteering in-person, find opportunities to volunteer from home through All For Good.
+6. If you aren’t comfortable volunteering in person, find opportunities to volunteer from home through VolunteerMatch.
 From fundraisers to administration, there are plenty of ways to serve some of your favorite nonprofits from home.

 7. Support your community by shopping locally.
 Weekly farmers’ markets are held all over the Valley.
-Find one near you and pickup your produce for the week.
-Not only will your purchase benefit local farmers, you’ll be filling your kitchen with fresh fruits and veggies!
+Find one near you and pick up your produce for the week.
+Not only will your purchase benefit local farmers, but you’ll also be filling your kitchen with fresh fruits and veggies!

 8. Work on building a sense of community in your own neighborhood.
 Whether it’s simply leaving a note on a neighbor’s porch to let them know you’re thinking of them or smiling and waving at fellow dog walkers, a small connection can make a big difference in someone’s daily life.